s-gahlouzi/devops-training/documentation/docker.md

 #### Solution

-- With containers developers do not have to install services directly on their own local machines.
+- With containers, developers do not have to install services directly on their own local machines.

 - easily starting and stopping services with docker command.